-- 1. Extremely rapid loss of water from the bloodmeal in blood feeders - 2.
-The rate of water movement across the midgut must somehow match that entering the Malpighian tubules otherwise their will be a drastic change in the osmotic balance of the insects hemolymph. - 3.
-Maddrell removed some of the Malpighian tubules from Rhodnius and did the measurements.
-Somehow, water leaving the bloodmeal across the midgut slowed down to match what was coming in. - 4.
-Evidence suggests that hormonal control over the midgut is the same as that over the Malpighian tubule takeup. - 5.
-Human blood contains a lot of calcium, which Rhodnius stores in crystaline form in the Malpighian tubules. - 6.
+- 1. Extremely rapid loss of water from the bloodmeal in blood feeders

+The rate of water movement across the midgut must somehow materials. - The rate of water movement across the midgut must somehow match that entering the Malpighian tubules otherwise their will be a drastic change in the osmotic balance of the insects hemolymph.
+Maddrell removed some of the Malpighian tubules from Rhodnius - and did the measurements.
+Somehow, water leaving the bloodmeal across the midgut slowed down to match what was coming in.4.
+Evidence suggests that hormonal control over the midgut is the same a - that over the Malpighian tubule takeup.

+5. Human blood contains a lot of calcium, which Rhodnius stores in crystaline form in the Malpighian tubules. - 6.
 It is the stretch of the abdomen (monitored by stretch receptors in the abdomen) by the bloodmeal that triggers the release of serotonin from the abdominal nerves in the hemocoel. - 7.
 At the same time, a diuretic hormone is released.
 Serotonin and the diuretic hormone act synergistically to regulate primary urine production by the Malpighian tubules.